Utah’s National Parks

 $3,995 per person, double occupancy

-6 nights accommodation as specified; round-trip transfers from Las Vegas to Utah’s National Parks; all park admission fees; daily hiking activities; all ground transportation; daily breakfast (6) at the hotel or nearby, 7 lunches and 6 dinners, welcome and farewell dinners with beer and wine; tours, entrances, and events as specified in the itinerary; van transportation for all excursions; gratuities for hotel staff, restaurant staff, drivers and for all group activities; expert guide Frank Ackerman; services of a professional tour manager and assistant.
+7 nights accommodation as specified; round-trip transfers from Las Vegas to Utah’s National Parks; all park admission fees; daily hiking activities; all ground transportation; daily breakfast (7) at the hotel or nearby, 6 lunches and 7 dinners, welcome and farewell dinners with beer and wine; tours, entrances, and events as specified in the itinerary; van transportation for all excursions; gratuities for hotel staff, restaurant staff, drivers and for all group activities; expert naturalist guide; services of a professional tour manager.

-Air transportation to and from Las Vegas, Nevada; hotel accommodations in Las Vegas; meals and beverages other than those specified as included; optional excursions and other activities done independently; trip cancellation/interruption and baggage insurance; personal items such as email, telephone and fax calls, souvenirs, laundry; and gratuities for non-group services.
+Air transportation to and from Las Vegas, Nevada; meals and beverages other than those specified as included; optional excursions and other activities done independently; trip cancellation/interruption and baggage insurance; personal items such as email and phone charges, souvenirs, laundry; and gratuities for non-group services.

-Average temperatures in June range from day-time highs in the 70s-90s and overnight lows down to the 40s-50s.
-We’ll also be at a variety of elevations from 4,000 to more than 10,000 feet.
+Average temperatures in October range from day-time highs in the 70s and overnight lows down to the 30s.
+We’ll spend time at a variety of elevations from 4,000 to more than 8,000 feet.

 Travelers should be in active good health to participate in this trip.
 Most hikes are between 2 to 5 miles with a 200 to 500 feet elevation gain.
 Walks are not too strenuous, but some are over uneven terrain and may require the use of hands and feet to climb over obstructions.
-Two hikes include walking through stretches of rivers, so closed-toe water shoes are needed.
 Our longest day of hiking is up to 5 miles, with approximately 1,000 feet in elevation gain.
 Most hikes are “out and back” so participants can go as far as they like, and then wait for the group to return.
 Optional trekking poles will be provided to all guests for the duration of the tour.

-Our transportation around the region is by van.
-Given the vastness of the area, there is some time to be spent in the van driving between parks, but we’ve designed it so you alternate days with longer drives (3 to 4 ½ hrs) with days with much less driving (1 to 2 hrs).
+Our transportation around the region is by comfortable passenger vans.
+Given the vastness of the area, there is some time spent driving between parks, but we’ve designed it so we alternate days with longer drives (3 to 4 ½ hrs) with days with much less driving (1 to 2 hrs).

 Terms and Conditions